joanSolCom/author_profiling_tools/README.md

 The main file is located in author_profiling_code/main.py .
 In that file, you will have to edit a couple of things:

-modelName = "PUT A NAME HERE IT IS NOT VERY RELEVANT" paths = {}
+modelName = "PUT A NAME HERE IT IS NOT VERY RELEVANT"

+paths = {}

 paths["clean"] = "PATH OF RAW FILES"

-paths["discParsed"] = "PATH OF DICOURSE PROCESSED FILES" paths["synParsed"] = "PATH OF SYNTACTIC PROCESSED FILES"
+paths["discParsed"] = "PATH OF DICOURSE PROCESSED FILES"

+paths["synParsed"] = "PATH OF SYNTACTIC PROCESSED FILES"

 featureGroups = ["SyntacticFeatures", "CharacterBasedFeatures", "WordBasedFeatures", "SentenceBasedFeatures", "SentenceBasedFeatures", "DictionaryBasedFeatures", "LexicalFeatures"]

 suffix = "_".join(featureGroups)

 pathArff = "PATH WHERE YOU WANT YOUR WEKA FILE"

-labelPosition = #POSITION OF YOUR LABEL IN THE FILE NAME labeling = "NAME OF YOUR LABELING"
+labelPosition = #POSITION OF YOUR LABEL IN THE FILE NAME.
+IMPORTANT, if your files are 1_korean, you should put 1 here.

+labeling = "NAME OF YOUR LABELING"

 It is pretty self explanatory, but try to put absolute paths.
 By labeling I mean what kind of labels are there, in a nli problem, could be simply "native language" (it is not relevant).